 Helping Someone Helps You Reconnect with Others

-One of the things I have learned at Nudge, is that finding out someone’s needs and trying to help them, is a great way to reconnect with others.
+One of the things I have learned at Nudge is that finding out someone’s needs and trying to help them, is a great way to reconnect with others.
 Many people are too busy to help others, and even if they do, they don’t realize the benefit you receive right away.
-Let’s walk through a real-life example of the Mindsweeper in-full-effect I experienced not too long ago.
+Let’s walk through a real-life example of the Minesweeper in-full-effect I experienced not too long ago.

 The story starts because we had to hire a front-end developer, but after weeks of trying to find one on Linkedin, and wading through resumes from our job postings, I decided to look to my network.